UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

     * The offset from the beginning of the file at which the first byte of the segment resides.
     * The number of bytes in the memory image of the segment.
 * SimEng uses these extracted values to loop through all `ELF Program Headers` and looks for the `ELF Program Header` located at largest virtual address range.
-SimEng uses the largest virtual address and size assosciated with that `ELF Program Header` to create an array called the ``ElfProcessImage``.
+SimEng uses the largest virtual address and size associated with that `ELF Program Header` to create an array called the ``ElfProcessImage``.
 Internally, SimEng treats these virtual address as physical addresses to index into said array.

 * The segment referenced by an ELF Program Header has a type attribute which explains its contents and how to interpret it.
 SimEng, only extracts segments of type ``LOAD`` which specifies a loadable segment.
 Loadable segments most notably contain the workloads' compiled instructions and initialised data that contributes to the program's memory space.
 This completes the creation of the ``ElfProcessImage``.